MORE VALUABLE THAN GOLD?

 Smith went on to predict, “Fundamentally, the outlook for silver is more bullish from 1982 on than for any other commodity I know of – including the much-ballyhooed strategic metals.
 Silver in 1982 is a cheap precious metal on the way to becoming a scarce and expensive strategic precious metal within this decade.”

 These two artificial market tactics acted somewhat the same as price controls.
-Ted Butler has pointed out that, by holding the price down, these manipulations have made silver all the more attractive to silver buyers because of the resulting low price.
+Ted Butler has pointed out that, by holding the price down, these manipulations have made silver more attractive to silver buyers because of the resulting low price.
+He predicted a dramatic price rise.
 In that sense, he echoes Jerome Smith’s claim that the market always has its way.
-Said Smith, "The longer and greater the interference, the more sudden and precipitous the market reaction will be.
-All the more quickly prices will move all the lower or all the higher – opposite the direction of the control – to bring the demand made and the supply offered into balance."
+Said Smith, “The longer and greater the interference, the more sudden and precipitous the market reaction will be.
+All the more quickly prices will move all the lower or all the higher – opposite the direction of the control – to bring the demand made and the supply offered into balance.”
 This is what Ted Butler means when he says the price of silver must explode.

-Fast forward to 2004 and, more than ever, silver has a number of primary causes for extreme bullishness.
-Not the least is a dangerously low world supply of silver.
-We are likely on the eve of a critical shortage, and the price doesn’t reflect that fact.
-This shortage has been camouflaged by an artificially low price brought about by leasing, and by the big Eastern market makers’ chokehold on silver in the futures market.
-(Market-making is supposedly not allowed.)
+Fast forward to 2007 and, more than ever, silver has a number of primary causes for extreme bullishness.
+Not the least is a much lower world supply of silver than at any time in the past 100 years.
+We are likely on the eve of a shortage, and the price doesn’t reflect that fact.
+This falling supply has been camouflaged by an artificially low price brought about by the big dealers’ chokehold on silver in the futures market.
+Paper transactions control the price.
 This is why Ted Butler says that silver offers the greatest opportunity for gain that most people will ever have.
 Usually a shortage is made visible by the price.
 Not this time.
 Today’s silver price signals nothing.
-We will run out of the world’s most crucial metal without any warning (except from Ted Butler) and the price will have to explode.
+According to Mr. Butler, we will run out of the world’s most crucial metal without any warning and the price will have to soar.
+The actual physical demand for the metal will trump paper transactions.
 The silver shorts and the silver users will be blindsided.

-One thing Jerome Smith never contemplated is the huge increase in demand from India and Asia for consumer products that use silver (electronics, appliances, autos, etc.) This skyrocketing demand means that the deficit between silver produced and silver used will remain a problem into the future and aggravate the coming price rise.
+One thing Jerome Smith never contemplated is the huge increase in demand from India and Asia for consumer products that use silver (electronics, appliances, autos, etc.) This skyrocketing demand means that the deficit between silver produced and silver used will remain a problem into the future, and aggravate the coming price rise.
 Furthermore, the booming growth in world populations means that, by definition, this metal, so critical to modern civilization, will be utilized all the more.
+As it stands now, the mining production of silver is not growing as fast as the industrial and investment demand.

 Nor did Jerome Smith anticipate that the U.S. government would sell off every last ounce of the billions of ounces of silver they once owned, including the 100 million ounce stockpile for military and strategic purposes.
-He would have enjoyed the fact that the government (which he disdained) now finds it necessary to buy the silver they need for their coinage programs in the open market.
+He would have enjoyed the fact that the government (which he disdained) now finds it necessary to buy the silver it needs for its coinage programs in the open market.

-One thing that Jerome Smith forecast seems to be happening only now.
+One thing that Jerome Smith forecast seems to be happening now.
 He assumed that, because of money and credit expansion, a rise in the inflation rate would cause investors to pour into silver.
 We’ve been inflating for decades and, for one reason or another, it is just beginning to catch up with consumer prices.
 People are definitely buying more silver than they were a few years ago.
-The silver story is getting out, and the surge in buying will definitely impact the price.
-In the future these private buyers could very well be the source of silver for desperate industrial users.
+The silver story is getting out, and the surge in buying will impact the price.
+In the future, these private buyers who hoard silver could very well be the source of silver for desperate industrial users.
+However, the price would have to be much higher to cause them to do more selling than buying.

-From the early 70s to this day there have been numerous claims that silver usage in photography would be replaced by new technology.
+Silver naysayers are still around, but their numbers are diminishing.
+From the early 70s to this day, there have been numerous claims that silver usage in photography would be replaced by new technology.
 In today’s era of digital photography, the cheaper throw-away cameras still hold a huge market share.
-Jerome Smith seemed to be looking ahead to this day when he wrote about "new consumer products co-existing with earlier similar ones while total market demand for old and new increases."
+Jerome Smith seemed to be looking ahead to this day when he wrote about “new consumer products co-existing with earlier similar ones while total market demand for old and new increases.”
+Nobody could have anticipated the great increase in photo prints from digital cameras.
+These quick prints use silver.

 Jerome Smith was a best selling author.
 On the book jacket of his Silver Profits in the 80’s, there is the following paragraph written by me.
 “Since I have prospered as a consequence of Mr. Smith’s predictions, it is natural to continue to give significant weight to his current sentiments… If Mr. Smith’s predictions are correct (and his forecasting record demands that we pay heed) silver may be the best single investment opportunity any of us may ever be faced with.”

 Ted Butler has added fuel to the fire.
 He has shown that leasing is bogus.
-He has argued that the short sellers will be squeezed and the manipulation must be broken.
-He has suggested that the industrial users will panic when they see a shortage in the silver supply and will have to buy silver no matter what the price.
+He exposed the numerous phony storage programs.
+He warned that mining company forward selling would head to a financial disaster.
+He claimed that Barrick would lose billions, and they did.
+He predicted the recent price rise in silver from $4.00 to $15.00.
+He has argued that the short sellers will be squeezed and the manipulation must eventually be broken.
 He has pointed out the necessity of holding actual, physical silver to get the greatest gain with the least risk.